mikestokes/aws-lambda-s3-boilderplate/README.md

 ## Usage

 1. Clone this repository.
-2. Run `npm install` from the command line to install the Node dependencies describes in package.json.
+2. Run `npm install` from the command line to install the Node dependencies (described in package.json).
 3. Edit the function in *s3-event.js* (you may also want to rename the file to something more meaningful for your micro-service - if you do, also update the "require" within the test.js file).

 ## Testing Locally